codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-google.md

 ## Synchronize teams with the Codefresh CLI

-In the Codefresh configuration screen there are some optional fields that you can fill, in order to get team synchronization via the Codefresh CLI.
+In the Codefresh configuration screen there are some optional fields that you can fill, to configure team synchronization via the Codefresh CLI.

-You need to do the following:
+Based on your requirements, do one of the following:

-* Create a service account and [delegate user and group permissions](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) to it.
+* To sync _all users and groups_, create a service account and [delegate user and group permissions](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) to it.
+  OR
-* Create a custom schema for user accounts, create a user role, and assign the user role to every user
+  To sync _only users who have been assigned the custom schema_, create a custom schema for user accounts, create a user role and assign the user role to every user
-* In Codefresh, configure the SAML sync settings to sync to the custom schema name
+  In Codefresh, configure the SAML sync settings to sync to the custom schema name

-### Create a Service account from Google Console
+### Sync users with Service account from Google Console
+To sync all

 {% include image.html
 lightbox="true"